zjustus/MatrixCalculator/readme.md

 - [X] Make a web page that uses my matrix class and shows its work
 - [ ] Add the ability to read a string of steps produced by the solve function and apply it to another given matrix.
 - [ ] make a web page that can use the generated steps and apply them to another matrix to get things like the inverse or solve for (X,Y,Z)
+- [ ] make a function to determine the LU decomposition